SolverStoppingJulia/Stopping.jl/docs/src/howtostate.md

 reinit!(state2)
 @test state2.x == ones(2) && state2.current_time == nothing
 ```
-If we want to reinit! with a different value of the mandatory entry:
+If one wants to use reinit! with a different value of the mandatory entry:
 ```
 reinit!(state2, zeros(2))
 @test state2.x == zeros(2) && state2.current_time == nothing